National Student Council Officers | National Student Council State Representatives

 Murietta, CA

-I’m a junior at Vista Murrieta High School in Murrieta, CA, and I’m vice president of advocacy.
-Over the years, I’ve been involved in leadership positions like vice president for the Council of African American Parents’ Junior/Senior Workshop and co-commissioner for the Riverside County Youth Advisory Council.
-Through organizing events like college tours, food pantry drives, and college prep webinars, I’ve learned how important it is to create spaces where all voices are heard and valued.
+Jake is a junior at Vista Murrieta High School in Murrieta, CA. Over the years, he’s been involved in leadership positions like vice president for the Council of African American Parents’ Junior/Senior Workshop and co-commissioner for the Riverside County Youth Advisory Council.
+Through organizing events like college tours, food pantry drives, and college prep webinars, he’s learned how important it is to create spaces where all voices are heard and valued.

-Additionally, being a part of ASB and Link Crew has also given me the chance to work closely with diverse groups of students, planning events and supporting our community.
-These experiences have fueled my passion for advocacy and shown me how much we can accomplish when we work together.
+Additionally, being a part of ASB and Link Crew has also given him the chance to work closely with diverse groups of students, planning events and supporting his community.
+These experiences have fueled his passion for advocacy and shown him how much we can accomplish when we work together.

 Chris Tao